sage-code/.github/profile/README.md

 ## Contribute 🎁

 You can join our community and contribute to our projects, but we are not looking for voluteers at this time.
-You must be invited to participate to our projects.
+You must be invited by a mentor to participate to our projects.
 If you read our home-page you will larn more.
 Anyone can follow our training program.
 When you are ready to contribute you can claim a developer role and we will grant you acces to our codebase.

 * [Sage-Code Laboratory](http://sagecode.net)
 * [How to Contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)